Norion12/CollegeProjects/README.md

 How do I approach designing software?

 When working with a new project, I start by reading the requirements over serveral times.
 I then do some research on the type of program, and what problems may come up.
 After getting a good handle on the project, I will create an architecture, then start coding in small section.
 After each section has enough meat to test the code, I will develop unit tests, test the code, then move to the next segement.
 After doing this throughout the build, I combine the code and do inigration testing.
 I learned a lot from this class, and I think thse testing methodologies will stick with me my entire carrer.

+# CS-330 Comp Graphic and Visualization

+How do I approach designing software?

+In this class, I gained knowledge in shader creation and was able to practice my design skills by planning a 3d scene and implementing methods to create the best possible representation of my scene within OpenGL.
+With this project, we worked with a small bit of sample code and built out a 3d scene by hard coding 3d objects into the scene and rendering the scene within a world.
+With camera, lighting and movement coding we are able to look around the scene and view the models.
+In this project I had to plan each object and how it would be implimented, and for that creating functions that could be reused within the project to create multiple objects.

+How do I approach developing programs?

+Within this project I iterated through reviesions of my project to create the final scene by adding elements, lighting, texture and movement.
+I started with a basic 3d world, added simple objects, then textured these objects.
+Working with lighting and normals to create realistic lighting and reflections, and finally to bring all of these together into one program.
+Throughout the course, I went back and improved previous code to make it more modular and well organized.
+The more I learned, the more I applied to code I had already completed.
+In the end, my code was much different, but worked better and I had a better understanding of the OpenGL framework.

+How can computer science help me in reaching my goals?

+In this course, I learned about game engine and shader design, and I feel like most of my experience gained is working with existing code and working though the though process of the original code writer.
+While useful, many other programs provide 3d element and mesh generation tools that make hard coding in verticies and functions obsolete.
+I do appreciate my new found knowledge on the inner workings of the OpenGL framework and how, on a granular level, OpenGL works.
+I feel that this knowledge will help me in the future, whether or not I work in graphics in the future.